jiaen-liu/moco/README.md

 ### BOLD fMRI
 We have demonstrated the utility of this motion robust method for resting state BOLD functional MRI (fMRI) at 10.5 T and reported our findings in the following paper:

 Qu S, Liu J, van Gelderen P, de Zwart JA, Duyn JH, Waks M, Lagore R, Bratch A, Grant A, Auerbach E, Delabarre L, Sadeghi-Tarakameh A, Eryaman Y, Adriany G, Ugurbil K, Wu X. Advancing whole-brain BOLD functional MRI in humans at 10.5 T with motion-robust 3D echo-planar imaging, parallel transmission, and high-density radiofrequency receive coils.
-Magn Reson Med.
-2025 Oct 17. doi: 10.1002/mrm.70110.
+Magnetic Resonance in Medicine95, no. 2 (2026): 1068–1088, https://doi.org/10.1002/mrm.70110.

 To grab an idea of how the recon works in this fMRI application, you may run the demo script, `demo_BOLD.m`, under the subfolder "demo_bold".
 For this quick demonstration, you will need to download the low resolution example fMRI data (2 mm isotropic, 10 volumes) from the subfolder "bold-data" shared at [this google drive](https://drive.google.com/drive/folders/1cVI2BXiPV-lKmIz1KD7RiYVmy8S9kSTL?usp=drive_link).
 Note that the demo script assumes that the example fMRI data are stored under the subfolder "demo_bold/data".